Meet the Fockers

 The inciting incident occurs at 14 minutes when The Byrnes family arrives at the Fockers' home and immediately encounters a clash of lifestyles: the free-spirited, openly affectionate, sexually liberal Fockers versus the rigid, conservative Byrnes.
 Jack's anxiety intensifies..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jack secretly begins investigating Greg's background using his CIA skills.
+This reveals the protagonist's commitment to Jack secretly begins investigating Greg's background using his CIA skills.
 Greg chooses to actively hide the truth about his past failures (not being a doctor right away, his apartment with Jorge).
 The lies begin to compound., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Jack discovers Greg's wall of celebrity achievements is fabricated.
+Of particular interest, this crucial beat False defeat: Jack discovers Greg's wall of celebrity achievements is fabricated.
 His suspicions about Greg reach a peak.
 Pam reveals she's pregnant, which should be good news but becomes ammunition for Jack's concerns about Greg's suitability as a father., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, All is lost: During a disastrous family gathering, all of Greg's secrets are exposed.
 Jack declares Greg unfit to marry Pam or be a father.
 The engagement appears to be off.
 Greg and his parents are humiliated.
-The dream of family unity dies., shows the protagonist at their lowest point.
+The dream of family unity dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 78% of the runtime.
 Bernie confronts Jack, defending his son and their family's values.
 This crystallizes the truth: Greg doesn't need to change - Jack needs to accept people as they are.
 Greg gains the courage to stand up for himself and his family., demonstrating the transformation achieved throughout the journey.